TemoaProject/temoa/docs/source/Documentation.rst

   * emission_activity
   * lifetime_tech
   * lifetime_process (only if LT varies by vintage; overwrites lifetime_tech)
-  * TimeSegmentFraction: proportion of each period represented by each time slice
+  * time_segment_fraction: proportion of each period represented by each time slice

 **Group 4: parameters used to define constraints within Temoa**
   * limit_activity